 Tailored Solutions & Consulting, Inc. (TSC Advantage) is a cyber risk consultancy specializing in the protection of trade secrets, intellectual assets, and other sensitive information.
 TSC Advantage was founded in 2006 as a response to the limitations of traditional approaches to cyber security that fail to incorporate holistic and proactive solutions in combating threats to enterprises.
 Our patent-pending and U.S. Department of Homeland Security (DHS) SAFETY Act-designated methodology holistically optimizes clients’ security posture to suit their unique organizational, procedural and market environments.

 Headquartered in the Glover Park neighborhood of Washington, D.C., TSC Advantage’s global team brings together over 300 years of combined experience in intelligence operations and analysis, business acumen, and agile technology solutions to meet the needs of a wide array of industries and organizations, ranging from the Fortune 500 to innovative start-ups, to the public sector and U.S. critical infrastructure communities.
-Our proven delivery of proactive holistic security assessment and expertise makes us a uniquely trusted and qualified partner in remediating clients’ most complex enterprise security challenges.
+Our proven delivery of holistic cyber risk assessment and credentialed expertise makes us uniquely trusted and qualified in remediating clients’ most complex enterprise challenges.

 — Trusted By —

 In a complex world growing with sophisticated cyber attacks and threats from insiders, all organizations must be proactive in the defense of their sensitive information.
 From corporate intellectual property and trade secrets to protected health information, we have innovated an approach to enterprise security that can help secure organizations across all industries.

-Our proactive approach examines holistic vulnerability across six critical domains of an organization as well as modules designed for ICS, PCI, and HIPAA with the intent of reducing risk and preventing cyber attacks, data breaches, and acts of terrorism from occurring in the first place.
-Using unparalleled expertise and decades of combined experience understanding technical and human threat, TSC Advantage better safeguards client value, innovation, and reputation in an age of sophisticated cyber attacks and data breaches.
+Our unique approach examines holistic vulnerability across six critical domains of an organization as well as modules designed for ICS, PCI, and HIPAA with the intent of reducing risk and preventing cyber attacks, data breaches, and acts of terrorism from occurring in the first place.
+Using unparalleled expertise and decades of combined experience understanding technical, physical, and human threat, TSC Advantage better safeguards client value, innovation, and reputation in an age of sophisticated cyber attacks and data breaches.

 Threat Vector Manager™